data-fair/data-fair/doc/pages/user-guide-backoffice/concept-en.md

 ---

 The concepts are known elements for the platform.
 Your data is more explicit.
-Concepts increase the reusability of your data and   **link your data to the functionalities of Data Fair** such as [enrichment](./user-guide-backoffice/enrichment).
+Concepts increase the reusability of your data and   **link your data to the functionalities of Data&nbsp;Fair** such as [enrichment](./user-guide-backoffice/enrichment).

 The dataset edition page allows to select the concepts in the **Schema** section.